michaelballos/dotfiles/README.md

 Careful!
 This will override existing files

-To sync on mac - in the ~HOME directory run:
+To install the config on a mac - in the ~HOME directory run:

 ```
 $ git clone https://github.com/michaelballos/dotfiles && cd dotfiles && ./install
 ```

 Alacritty uses JetBrainsMono NF (any nerd font would work)

-Main